bhabanism/Threatmeter/README.md

 # Threatmeter
-An android app for hearthstone gamer with short term memory.
+An android app for hearthstone gamers with short term memory.
 An app to show you the list of cards that catch you off gaurd, Don't get rekt anymore!